Icinga/icinga2/doc/7-migration.md

 ### <a id="configuration-migration-script"></a> Configuration Migration Script

-TODO
+In order to migrate existing configuration in Icinga 1.x format the Icinga CLI as part of the Icinga Web 2 project will provide a conversion module.

 Due to the complexity of the Icinga 1.x configuration format the migration script might not currently work for all use cases.

-The config migration script provides support for basic Icinga 1.x configuration format migration to native Icinga 2 configuration syntax.

 The migration script tries to preserve your existing template structure and adds new templates where appropriate.
 However, the original file structure is